JiancongXiao/jiancongxiao.github.io/_news/announcement_10.md

 ---

-Our paper titled "On the Algorithmic Bias of Aligning Large Language Models with RLHF: Preference Collapse and Matching Regularization" have been accepted to JASA.
+Our paper titled "On the Algorithmic Bias of Aligning Large Language Models with RLHF: Preference Collapse and Matching Regularization" has been accepted to JASA.
 Thanks for all the collaborators!